 - Other holidays not recognized by your company’s time off calendar

-Limiting the number of floating holidays an employee may take is important.
-We recommend four floating holidays, averaging one day per quarter, although they will be given in bulk at the start of the year.
-Floating holidays should also be prorated—if a new employee starts in March, for example, their floating holiday allotment would be three.
+We recommend no more than four (4) floating holidays, one day per quarter.
+Floating holidays should also be prorated, so, for example, if a new employee starts in March, their floating holiday allotment would be three.

 Pros & Cons of Floating Holidays